Introduction

 Better Retention

 Specific feedback is memorable.
 “Keep your toe under the ball” sticks.
-“Hit it better” doesn’t.
+“Hit it better” does not.

 Increased Confidence